Delphi79/Universal-Vortex-Mod-Exporter/README.md

 # Universal Vortex Mod Exporter (UVME)

-A simple tool that exports your Vortex mod list into a clean, shareable backup format.
+A utility that exports the installed-mod list from Vortex into a clean, structured, shareable format.

-This utility reads the latest Vortex data snapshot and produces:
+This tool reads the latest Vortex state snapshot and produces:
-✔ CSV, JSON, Excel, or PDF reports
-✔ Enabled-mods-only or full list
-✔ Mod names, versions, enable state
-✔ Clickable Nexus download links (where available)

-Perfect for:
-- Reinstalling Windows or Vortex
-- Re-building a mod list later
-- Sharing loadouts with friends
+- HTML export with clickable download links
+- CSV export for spreadsheets and databases
+- JSON export for automation and scripting
-- Documenting configurations for support
+- Excel (XLSX) export with hyperlink support

+You may export either:

+- All installed mods
+- Enabled mods only

+Supports all Vortex-managed games with readable display names and sorted load order (where available).

 ---

-## 📌 How to Run
+## How to Run

-1️⃣ Download the files `.zip`
+1. Download the release ZIP.
-2️⃣ Extract anywhere (Desktop, Documents, etc.)
+2. Extract anywhere (no installation required).
-3️⃣ Run **launcher.bat**
+3. Run `Launcher.bat`.
-4️⃣ Follow the simple on-screen menu

-No installation.
-No admin rights.
-No changes to Vortex.
+4. Select your game from the numbered list.
+5. Choose your export format.

+The tool performs a read-only export and does not interact with Vortex directly while running.

 ---

 ## Requirements

-✔ Windows 10 or 11
+- Windows 10 or Windows 11
-✔ PowerShell 5.1+
-✔ Vortex installed (to read backup data)
+- PowerShell 5.1 or later
+- Vortex must have been opened at least once to generate mod state data

 ---

-## What This Tool *Does Not* Do
+## What This Tool Does Not Do

+- It does not download any mods
+- It does not modify Vortex or the game
-It does **NOT** download or back up mod files themselves
+- It does not back up mod files or configuration archives
-It does **NOT** alter your Vortex configuration

-It only exports a **list** - safe, read-only operation 👍
+Only a structured list of mods is exported for documentation, troubleshooting, sharing, or future rebuilds.

+---

+## License

+Free for personal use and distribution.
+No warranties or guarantees are provided.